RahulKalia/ryanDrones/src/content/pages/index.md

 ---
 Ryan is a Berkshire based Drone Pilot.

-I just want to be there, in the moment, to capture the memory that will last a lifetime.
+I want to be there in the moment, to capture the memory that will last a lifetime.

+T﻿he Sky is the limit !